emnify/product-docs/docs/quickstart/apn-configuration/gps-trackers.md

 When the GPS tracker is turned on for the first time after the SIM is installed, it shows the status **Attached** in the emnify Portal.
 At this point, the device can receive SMS but not establish a data session unless the APN is set up or detected.

-If you've set a username and password for the device, use the following SMS command to set the APN (replacing `USERNAME` and `PASSWORD` with your credentials):
+If you've set a username and password for the device, use the following SMS command to set the APN:

 ```
 USERNAME PASSWORD setparam 2001:em
 ```

+Replace *`USERNAME`* and *`PASSWORD`* with your credentials.

 Otherwise, if there's no username or password configured, use the following: